 - Masters-level Field/Advanced Field in College Counseling (clinical trainee)

 - Graduate Assistantships (non-clinical trainee)

 Applicants must first meet all eligibility requirements of their graduate program.
 Academic year commitments are preferred as well as a career interest in the college counseling profession.
-Please submit a cover letter, application, and resume to the UCC following the timeline below.
+Please submit the application along with a cover letter and resume to the UCC following the timeline below.
+You should also include at least one reference from someone who has supervised your clinical work.
 Qualified candidates will be interviewed and this process will continue until positions are filled.

 Fall GA Positions

 - Students will first talk to teaching faculty/advisors about their needs and interests with regard to field placement.

 - If students have preliminary questions about a clinical placement at the Counseling Center, they should contact Dr. Linda Chalk, Training Coordinator (see contact information below).

 - Interested students will need to submit all required paperwork, including our application form, a cover letter, resume, one reference from someone who has supervised your clinical work, as well as departmental field forms, to Dr. Linda Chalk.
 The deadline for submitted information for Fall 2019 placement is March 15, 2019.

 - Selected applicants will then be interviewed by at least two Counseling Center staff members.